Exim SEO Articles

 Today, blockchain cannot independently verify trade documents, because:

-Most Shipping line databases are private
+• Most Shipping line databases are yet to come into public blockchain

-Most Logistics systems are off-chain
+• Most Logistics systems are off-chain

-Carrier records are not natively visible to blockchain
+• Carrier records are not natively visible to blockchain

 So in current systems:

-Buyers manually review uploaded documents
+• Buyers or Third Party manually review uploaded documents

-If both parties agree, payment is released
+• If both parties agree, payment is released

-If there is a dispute, predefined mediators or arbitrators review the case
+• If there is a dispute, predefined mediators or arbitrators review the case

-Funds move only after a final decision
+• Funds move only after a final decision.

 This is not a failure of blockchain—it reflects how trade verification works even today via email and courier, just with better transparency and auditability.

-(SKIP 4) Step 5: Role of External Data (Future Automation)
+Step 5: Role of External Data (Advanced)

 For deeper automation, smart contracts rely on external data providers (oracles).